 Section 57 of the Immigration Act 1959 sets out the due diligence requirements, and Section 148 of the Women's Charter 1961 provides illustrations on the reasonable diligence requirements.
-The in-principle approval (IPA) letter cannot be used to verify a foreigner's immigration status as required under the Immigration Act 1959.
-RESs facilitating residential property transactions in which the intended tenants and/or occupiers are foreigners who only hold IPA letters, must do the following:
+Because the in-principle approval (IPA) letter cannot be used to verify a foreigner's immigration status as required under the Immigration Act 1959, we do not recommend using the IPA letter in lieu of the long term visit pass, student pass, work pass or other passes.